oravirt/ansible-oracle/README.md

 - Manage redo-groups and their size in RAC or single instance environments
 - NOTE: For RAC environments, the database needs to be in ARCHIVELOG mode.
 This is not required for SI environments.

+**oracle_db**

+pre-rec: cx_Oracle

+- Create/remove databases (cdb/non-cdb)
+- Can be created by passing in a responsefile or just by using parameters